regebro/BigBad3/slides.rst

     And you may then wonder what it is that prompts some influential heavyweights to complain so much about Python 3.
     And the biggest issue is bytes/strings/unicode.

-    Unless you use doctests, then doctests is the biggest issue.
-    If you are using doctests, don't use doctests.

     But avoiding strings, bytes and Unicode is less easy.
     And the biggest issue is that the API for bytes and strings are slightly different.
     For example, if you iterate over a string, the values you get are one-character strings.